 When it comes to places to visit in Slovakia, Bratislava gets the bulk of visitors, eager to soak up the city’s nightlife, old-town cafés and check out the quirky socialist era architecture.
 As the country is home to the towering alpine peaks of the High Tatras, the highest section of the mighty Carpathian range, there are huge opportunities for hiking and skiing in Slovakia too.
 The Tatra mountains attract visitors looking for a more outdoorsy, active experience and in winter Jasna, Slovakia’s best ski resort nestled in the Low Tatras National Park, has it’s time to shine.

-Despite being one of the lesser visited countries in Europe, Slovakia is well known as a nature lover’s paradise.
+Despite being one of the lesser-visited countries in Europe, Slovakia is well known as a nature lover’s paradise.
 There’s so much diversity to this small central European nation, from rolling green valleys and forests, more than 6,000 caves, rivers and glacier lakes, and more castles and chateaus per capita than anywhere else in the world.
 With nine national parks and fourteen protected areas, getting out in nature in Slovakia is certainly not a problem.

-We spent ten days in Slovakia this summer hiking, biking, soaking up Slovak culture and generally enjoying nature just outside of Liptovský Mikuláš, the jumping off point for exploring Jasna and the Liptov region.
+We spent ten days in Slovakia this summer hiking, biking, soaking up Slovak culture and generally enjoying nature just outside of Liptovský Mikuláš, the jumping-off point for exploring Jasna and the Liptov region.
 With access to the mountains, numerous nearby lakes, thermal hot springs to relax in and caves to explore, there’s so much more to see and do in this part of the country besides hitting the slopes.
-Well, of course, you should do that too – but sometimes the weather doesn’t play ball or you may simply find yourself in the area in the summertime like we did.
+Well, of course, you should do that too – but sometimes the weather doesn’t play ball or you may simply find yourself in the area in the summertime as we did.

 Here’s our guide to Jasna, Slovakia’s adventure capital and all the things to do in the area – whether there’s snow on the ground or not.

-What To Do In Jasna Slovakia
+Things To Do In Jasna Slovakia On Land

 With numerous cycling trails and a fantastic 50km circuit trail around Liptovská Mara, getting around on two wheels is a great way to explore the area.
 We cycled the loop around the lake takes in about four hours at a handy pace, stopping to take photos along the way.
-It’s an easy enough cycle with just one steep section after Bešeňová if you go clockwise around the lake like we did.
+It’s an easy enough cycle with just one steep section after Bešeňová if you go clockwise around the lake as we did.
 You’ll pass through some quirky little Slovak villages and have epic views of the Low Tatras and Western Tatras as you go.
 We really enjoyed the cycle and cycling always gives you an opportunity to slow down and really appreciate your surroundings.

 Go Mountain Biking